osfv/BraveDebloater/README.md

 ## Disable One Feature

 Each command previews first.
 Add `-Apply` to write the policy, then restart Brave.
-Restore with `-UndoFromBackup`.
+To undo, follow the complete preview and apply commands in [Restore](#restore).

 | I want to | Command | Policy set |
 | --- | --- | --- |